Where to Stay in Berlin - A Local’s Neighborhood Guide

 Looking out over a commercial stretch Charlottenburg from the Europa Center.
 Photo: Sebastian Rittau, CC BY 4.0, via Wikimedia Commons

-Known for its mix of tourists and well-heeled locals who cluster around the famous Ku’Damm and Bahnhof Zoo areas (FYI - this is the name for the area around a subway station, not an actual Zoo), the district was its own city until 1920.
+Known for its mix of tourists and well-heeled locals who cluster around the famous Ku’Damm Avenue and Bahnhof Zoo areas (FYI - this is the name for the area around a subway station, not an actual Zoo), the district was its own city until 1920.

 A big deal with intellectuals and fashionistas during the prewar (Weimar) period, it mostly maintained its appeal in the Cold War era, providing a mainstream alternative to edgy Kreuzberg, though in the 1980s, the Bahnhof Zoo area became known for drugs, homelessness, and prostitution.

 A stay here also means great access to the Tiergarten Park, Berlin’s premier green space.
 If you stay closer to Savignyplatz, you’ll undoubtedly find yourself thoroughly enjoying your strolls along the surrounding streets, which exude a definite bourgeois charm.
-A little further away is Charlottenburg Palace, a big hitter sight complete with baroque gardens and the Käthe Kollwitz Museum.
+A little further away is Charlottenburg Palace, a big hitter sight complete with baroque gardens and the Käthe Kollwitz Museum

 Where to stay

-Waldorf Astoria - One of Berlin’s finest five-stars, this impressive hotel is located right next to the increasingly trendy Zoologischer Garten area in City West.
-It’s an upscale all-rounder, with a mix of Art Deco and contemporary interiors, a cocktail bar and all-day restaurant, plus one of the biggest spas in the city.
+Waldorf Astoria Berlin - One of Berlin’s finest five-stars, this impressive hotel is located right next to the increasingly trendy Zoologischer Garten area in City West.
+It’s an upscale all-rounder, with a mix of Art Deco and contemporary interiors, a cocktail bar and all-day restaurant, plus one of the biggest spas in the city. €400-500

-Sir Savigny - This intimate design has a great location close to the eponymous Savignyplatz in West Berlin.
-Walking distance from the Zoo Bahnhof area, it aims to recreate an upscale “home-from-home” feel with swanky public areas, esoterically designed rooms and an excellent Omakase concept restaurant.
+Sir Savigny - This intimate hotel has a great location close to the eponymous Savignyplatz.
+It's walking distance from the Zoo Bahnhof area and has a very upscale and boutique feel with swanky public areas, exceedingly interesting rooms, and an excellent on-site Omakase concept restaurant. €225-325

 Other neighborhoods to consider